Waylivra

 • History of acute pancreatitis/abdominal pain of unknown cause

-A panel of European experts have provided guidance on the diagnostic strategy surrounding FCS and proposed an algorithm-based diagnosis tool for identification of these patients, which can be readily translated into practice.7
+A panel of European experts have provided guidance on the diagnostic strategy surrounding FCS and proposed an algorithm-based diagnosis score for identification of these patients, which can be readily translated into practice.7

 FCS pathogenesis1